 A good school website sport premium page contains all the statutory requirements as listed in the school website requirements guide.
 But, like so many other statutory pages, schools are often guilty of creating a compliant page instead of an engaging, interesting AND compliant page.

 Your sport premium funding is a fantastic thing to share on your website.
-Compliance with statutory requirements can be transformed into something more exciting and engaging that involves the whole school community.
+You can transform compliance with statutory requirements into something more exciting and engaging that involves the whole school community.
 Therefore, you should evidence the impact of sports premium funding by more than just a paper-based report on what you did over the past year.

 There are some great ways to take your page to the next level.
 Here are some ideas:

 - Action shots - include an image (or even better a gallery of images) that evidences the impact of your funding.
 Action shots of after school clubs and other exciting activities always look great.
 Children often have big bright smiles or a look of determination that comes out more naturally when they are focused on a task they love!

 - News/Events/Blogs - tag your dynamic content to your static content in the Schudio system.
 Consider putting a tag in place so whenever you write a sport-related News Article, Event or Blog you can make it appear on your sports premium page as related content.